Saint Anselm College: Anti-grade inflation policy

-Admissions profile
+Admissions

-The majority of the applicant pool is from the New England area.
-Saint Anselm College accepts 77% of all applicants.
+The majority of the applicant pool is from the New England area though there is an increasing number from outside of this zone.
+In recent years, Saint Anselm College has accepted about 77% of all applicants.
 The selection process is composed of a comprehensive review of the applicant's high school transcript, personal recommendations from teachers and guidance counselor, an essay, and extracurricular involvement.
-As of 2010, SAT/ACT scores are optional for applicants.
-The college's applicant pool is relatively small, and the retention rate of Saint Anselm students from freshman to sophomore year is 76 percent.
-The average accepted high school GPA is a 3.2 on a scale of 4.
+Since 2020, submission of SAT or ACT scores are optional for applicants.
+The college typically receives more than 4,000 applicants per year, and the retention rate of Saint Anselm students from freshman to sophomore year is 88 percent.
+In 2024, those admitted had an average 3.39 GPA, and those submitting test scores had an average 1120-1290 SAT score for the 20% submitting or average 26-30 ACT score for the 2% submitting.